hybridgroup/gophercon-2019/sensor/arduino/README.md

 ![Arduino](./images/step1.png)

-- Connect the "Ground" pin on the Arduino to breadboard's blue ground rail (-) using a black jumper cable.
+- Connect one of the "Ground" pin on the Arduino to the breadboard's top left set of pins (-) using a black or brown jumper cable.

-- Connect the "3.3V" pin on the Arduino to breadboard's red power rail (+) using a red jumper cable.
+- Connect the "3.3V" pin on the Arduino to breadboard's top right (+) using a red jumper cable.

 - Plug the Grove blue LED into the provided cable with the Grove connector on one end, and the male jumpers on the other.
 Make sure the LED itself is plugged into the Grove board.

-- Connect the black male end of the Grove cable to the breadboard's blue ground rail (-) on the same side of the breadboard as the black "Ground" cable.
+- Connect the black male end of the Grove cable to the breadboard's top left set of pins (-).

-- Connect the red male end of the Grove cable to the breadboard's red power rail (+) on the same side of the breadboard as the red "3.3V" cable.
+- Connect the red male end of the Grove cable to the breadboard's top right (+) set of pins.

 - Connect the yellow male end of the Grove cable to pin D12 on the Arduino.

 Run the code.

 ```
-$ tinygo flash -t arduino ./sensor/arduino/step1/main.go
+$ tinygo flash -target arduino-nano33 ./sensor/arduino/step1/main.go
 ```

 You should see the blue LED blink.